Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 <br>do we even need nāmas now?
 <br>do we even want nāmas now?
 <br>they are useful for reusability
+<br>also for OOP; the mantra of an objectifiable box needs it to refer back to the object (EG for nāmas, or some"-thing")

 	, [: f]<1> 8≪ ,f
 	, [: f]<1><1> 8≪ ":"